 - Easier transition from the womb to the outside world

 There are also benefits for moms, including having a reduced risk of postpartum bleeding and postpartum depression, as well as a better breastfeeding experience (if that’s happening).

-How to do skin-to-skin contact with babies
+How do you do skin-to-skin with a newborn?

-And the skin-to-skin bonding shouldn’t end when the baby checks out of your uterus and you all check out of the hospital.
+The skin-to-skin bonding shouldn’t end when the baby checks out of your uterus and you all check out of the hospital.
 Keep doing it at home!
 Here are some tips for making that happen:

 - Avoid changing the baby’s diaper or anything else that might upset them before you start the skin-to-skin snuggles.